Alcohols in hair products – all you need to know - The Hair Fuel

 Understanding alcohol content in your hair care products

 An easy rule of thumb is looking at where the ingredient stands on the list.
 The earlier the alcohol appears in the ingredients list, the more of it exists in the product formula.
 If a bad alcohol sits towards the end of the list, its likely concentration in the formula is very low, thus its negative effects are somewhat minimised.
-It is also important to understand the origin of the good alcohols in your formula – if it is derived from natural, cruelty-free origin.

 Example of a product with a high SD or "bad" alcohol content: it lists SD Alcohol amongst the first ingredients.